gjerokrsteski/pimf-twig/README.md

 4. php pimf core:init

+5. cd Twig/

+6. composer install

+7. cd ../

-5. Navigate to your application in a web browser.
+8. Navigate to your application in a web browser.
 If all is well, you should see a pretty PIMF splash page.
 Get ready - there is lot more to learn!

 Alternatively you can run the PHP's built-in web server that is provided since PHP 5.4.0